 Off-road training

-Off-road motorbike training (provided it’s from a professional, accredited training school that specialises in off-road skills for road riders; for example, an Auto Cycle Union (ACU) or Motorcycle Industry Association (MCIA)-approved centre) can teach skills that are not typically taught on other types of advanced rider training course.
+Off-road motorcycle training (provided it’s from a professional, accredited training school that specialises in off-road skills for road riders; for example, an Auto Cycle Union (ACU) or Motorcycle Industry Association (MCIA)-approved centre) can teach skills that are not typically taught on other types of advanced rider training course.

 Off-road riding courses specifically teach riding skills that, if not second nature to you, could lead to an incident or worse on public roads.
-The types of skills you can learn on a good off-road motorbike training course include
+The types of skills you can learn on a good off-road motorcycle training course include

 • riding safely on slippery surfaces, such as loose gravel, wet leaves, mud or smooth surfaces (like paint, metal)